Family Scouting Update

 As a reminder, the choice to allow girls into a unit’s existing Pack is left to individual chartered organizations in consultation with their pack leaders.
 Chartered organizations may choose to establish a new girl pack, establish a pack that consists of girl dens and boy dens or remain an all‐boy pack.
 Additionally, units participating in the soft launch can only register girls online.
 No paper applications will be accepted.

 If you’d like to discuss this further or have additional questions, your district executive would be happy to meet with you.
 You can reach us at 314-256-3118 or firstname.lastname@example.org.
-Additionally, we have created this list of Frequently Asked Questions regarding the new family Scouting model.
+Additionally, an extensive list of Frequently Asked Questions regarding the new family Scouting model can be found here.
 More resources are available through the national Family Scouting page.